arpitbbhayani/articles/blogs/decipher-single-xor.md

 ## Fitting Quotient

 Fitting Quotient is the measure that suggests how well the two Letter Frequency Distributions match.
 Heuristically, we define the Fitting Quotient as the average of the absolute difference between the frequencies (in percentage) of letters in `text` and the corresponding letter in the English Language.
-Thus having a smaller value of Fitting Quotient implies the text being closer to the English Language.
+Thus having a smaller value of Fitting Quotient implies the text is closer to the English Language.

 ![https://user-images.githubusercontent.com/4745789/85219888-f2ff4900-b3c4-11ea-933a-96e26580a3fb.png](https://user-images.githubusercontent.com/4745789/85219888-f2ff4900-b3c4-11ea-933a-96e26580a3fb.png)

 Python-based implementation of the, above defined, Fitting Quotient is as shown below.
-The function first computes the relative frequency for each letter in `text` and then takes an average of the absolute difference between the two distibutions.
+The function first computes the relative frequency for each letter in `text` and then takes an average of the absolute difference between the two distributions.

 ```python
 dist_english = list(occurance_english.values())